 Consider how and when a customer comes into contact with your company.
 These “contact” points are known as “touchpoints.”
 Are your customers receiving the same branded experience via every touchpoint?
 If not, question what needs to change; is it retraining of a staff member, or maybe ensuring that your logo is the same for all your corporate and marketing materials?

 As your business grows or the business environment around you changes, some touchpoints will no longer deliver the required corporate message and branded experience.
 You can simply re-align it.
-Should you feel unsure of what needs change and how to accomplish this, try asking your customers or staff what would work for them.
+Should you feel unsure of what needs to change and how to accomplish this, try asking your customers or staff what would work for them.
 Alternatively, you could hire a communication and design company to assist you with the process.

 To get you started, I have included a few touchpoint categories (in no particular order).
 Note that as each company or industry has its unique set, this list is not exhaustive.